-The Canada Revenue Agency (CRA) has made important changes to the 2019 tax year for students studying at post-secondary institutions.
+The Canada Revenue Agency (CRA) has made important changes for students studying at post-secondary institutions.
+View the Government of Canada important update for all designated educational institutions in Canada.

 As a student of Coast Mountain College you must provide your SIN number to the college in order to ensure accurate reporting to the CRA.
 The CRA has charged all post- secondary institutions across Canada to make reasonable efforts to obtain this information.
 If you have not done so already, please update your SIN information with enrollment services at your campus.